paxide1383/Learn/README.md

 This repo should be used to do some basic L&D around DevOps activities.

+Please feel free to contribute to this by adding new exercises, links to good quality information pages plus improvements around making these notes inclusive and relevant.

 ### What You Will Need
 * A discardable github account (e.g. one using a discardable email maybe) that you can delete when you're done with these exercises.
 * A personal computer able to run Bash e.g. a Linux distro like Ubuntu, a Mac or a modern version of Windows that can run a Linux VM, WSL or Docker.